raydiak/Math-Symbolic/README.md

 * Infix Operation
     * Power
         * ^ Exponentiation, like perl's **
+            * mathematical convention dictates that this operation be chained right-to-left, which is NYI
         * ^/ Root, x^/n is the same as x^(1/n), or ⁿ√x
             * this is temporary until there is support for √ which doesn't exist yet because the order of its operands is backwards from its inverse